 3| Renew connections or make a new friend.

-We have more free time when we don’t get sucked into doom scrolling.
+We have more free time when we don’t get sucked into hours of doom scrolling.

 Use this time to reach out to someone.
 Like many others over quarantine, maybe you can rediscover the art of letter writing.
 Maybe leave an encouraging note or card somewhere for a stranger to find and read.
 Or send a text when you remember a fond memory with someone.
-Even a short and simple “I’ve been thinking of you” text can be significant nourishment for our relationships.
+Even a short and simple “I’ve been thinking of you” text can be significant relational nourishment.

 4| Spend more time outside to learn from nature.